2021 Summer Day Camp

 Open to Everyone

 Many campers have a special connection to the KSS Campus.
 The camp experience and curriculum are the same as Summer CATCH but with unique place-based activities.
-There is no sliding-fee scale available for day camp at the KSS Campus, if you are in financial need, apply for a Camp Scholarship.
+There is no sliding-fee scale available for day camp at the KSS Campus, if you are in financial need, please apply for a Camp Scholarship.
+Lunch can be provided for a small fee.

 |Full Session Rate||$389|